CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

 ## Expanding size to the attached volumes in the Pouta web interface

 Previuosly you have created and attached a volume.
 In this section you are going to enlarge the size of the volume attached to the instance.
-Before you attempt for volume exapansion you have to detach the volume from the instance, please remember to unmount the volume before detaching it!
+Before you attempt for volume expansion you have to detach the volume from the instance, please remember to unmount the volume before detaching it!

     sudo umount /dev/vdb